Mingzat

 Mingzat follows the Unicode syllable order: C(.)(R)(Y)(V)(F)(^).
 This translates into Consonant (C) followed by optional nukta (.), followed by optional Ra (R), followed by optional Ya (Y), followed by optional dependent Vowel (V), followed by optional Final consonant sign (F), followed by optional Ran (^).
 If this structure is followed, and your application supports proper rendering, the font will display them in the correct order.
 Sample nonsense syllable:

-Mingzat is designed to work with Graphite or OpenType advanced font technologies.
-To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite or OpenType.
+Mingzat is designed to work with OpenType.
+To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for OpenType.

 The font has been tested in Microsoft Word, Notepad, LibreOffice, and Adobe InDesign.
 It also works in Microsoft Edge and Firefox.